 Solo Travel in Mexico

 Mexico has a reputation for corruption and drug-related violence but you shouldn’t let this put you off visiting.
 That's why we've given it 3 out of 5 stars.
-It does have its issues so check Mexico travel advice before you go.
+It does have its issues so check Foreign Office travel advice for Mexico before you go.
 If you don’t venture north of Mexico City or certain neighbourhoods where the drug-cartels rule, the rest of the country is amazing and easy to travel around.

 Maturer travellers come here (except during Spring Break on the Riviera Maya) and because of its proximity to the United States, the country is also popular with Americans.
 When you solo travel in Mexico the east coast is the best spot to meet others as it’s the place to party.
 Just stay away from the danger hot spots and you'll have a sizzling time.